RFM Numerical Optimisations

 FIN Flag

-If an ILS convolution is required (set by the ILS or AVG Flags) the default is to perform the calculation at 2000 pts/cm-1 (i.e. 0.0005 cm-1 grid) which is adequate to resolve Doppler lines at high altitudes (required for limb-viewing calculations), but for nadir-viewing calculations 1000 pts/cm-1 is usually adequate.
-The user can specify a coarser resolution to speed up the calculation.
+If an ILS convolution is required (set by the ILS or AVG Flags) the default is to perform the calculation at 2000 pts/cm-1 (i.e. 0.0005 cm-1 grid) which is adequate to resolve Doppler lines at high altitudes (required for limb-viewing calculations) in the mid-infrared (~10µm), but for nadir-viewing calculations 1000 pts/cm-1 is usually adequate.
+Specifying a coarser resolution will speed up the calculation.

 GRD Flag